Qualitywatch

 A&E

-- A&E attendances for Type 1 departments, which deal with serious accidents and emergencies, fell slightly between August 2019 and August 2024.
-On the other hand, attendances for Type 3 departments, which tend to minor injuries and illnesses, grew by 5% from August 2019 to August 2024.
+- A&E attendances for Type 1 departments, which deal with serious accidents and emergencies, increased by around 6% between October 2019 and October 2024.
+However, attendances for Type 3 departments, which tend to minor injuries and illnesses, grew by 15% from October 2019 to October 2024.

-- Of all people attending A&E, 23.7% spent more than four hours from arrival to admission, transfer or discharge in August 2024.
-This is the best performance for the service since September 2021.
+- Of all people attending A&E, 27% spent more than four hours from arrival to admission, transfer or discharge in October 2024.

-- Although the long-standing 95% standard remains beyond reach, the March 2024 objective of 76% of patients being seen within the 4-hour window has finally been met, albeit five months later than it was due.
+- Although the long-standing 95% standard remains beyond reach, the March 2024 objective of 76% of patients being seen within the four-hour window has been missed in October by 3 percentage points.

-- Trolley waits (the time between a decision to admit a patient and them being admitted) of over four hours decreased by around 12,000 compared to the previous month to approximately 116,000 in August 2024.
-This is the lowest it has been in the past 12 months, and 3% less than August last year.
+- As is typical when approaching winter months, trolley waits (the time between a decision to admit a patient and them being admitted) of over four hours increased by around 18,000 compared to September to nearly 149,000 in October 2024.

 For more information, see our A&E waiting times indicator.